The Simplicial EHP Sequence in A1-Algebraic Topology: Introduction

 \section{Introduction}

 Let $\Sigma$ denote the suspension functor from pointed simplicial sets (or topological spaces) to itself, defined $\Sigma X := S^1 \wedge X$.
 For some maps $f: \Sigma Y \to \Sigma X$, there is a $g: Y \to X$ such that $f = \Sigma g$.
 In this case, $f$ is said to desuspend and $g$ is called a desuspension of $f$.
-Under certain conditions, the obstruction to desuspending $f$ is a generalized Hopf invariant, as is proven by the existence of the EHP sequence of James \cite{james1955} \cite{James56a} \cite{James56b} \cite{James57} and Toda \cite{toda1956} \cite{toda1962} which induces a long exact sequence in homotopy groups in a range, see for example \cite{Toda1952} or \cite[XII Theorem 2.2]{whitehead2012}.
-Namely, $f$ desuspends if and only if the generalized Hopf invariant is null.
-Because calculations can become easier after applying suspension, it is useful to have such a systematic tool for studying desuspension.
+Under certain conditions, the obstruction to desuspending $f$ is a generalized Hopf invariant, as is proven by the existence of the EHP sequence